-(3) "Attest services" means providing any:
+(3) “Attest services” means providing the following services:

-(4) "Audit" means expressing an opinion about the fairness of presentation of financial statements in accordance with the Statements on Auditing Standards.
+(4) “Audit” means expressing an opinion about the fairness of presentation of financial statements in accordance with the statements on Auditing Standards.

 (5) “Authorization” means an authorization issued pursuant to this article that entitles a permit holder or an individual practitioner to perform attest or compilation services.